 Now that winter is officially behind us, we can start enjoying the outdoors again, which is just one of the many reasons to love this transitional time.
-Finally, allergy season is the upon us.
+Finally, allergy season is upon us.
 And while that means you can expect a trip to the pharmacy to relieve your pollen-induced tears, it's also the best time of year for new beginnings (move over, January).
 It's time for clean slates and new attitudes.

 Ready to put your boots away and whip out those floral prints and open-toed shoes?
 Allow us to usher you into April with our comprehensive list of things to do in the spring.
 Scroll through to decide which of the 28 things you want to add to your spring activity bucket list.
 Sunnier skies and daffodils are ahead.

 If You Have an Hour or Less

-If you're going out to grab a coffee or a bite to eat, choose a place with outdoor seating so you can soak up the nice weather and do some people watching.
+Choose a place with outdoor seating if you're going out to grab a coffee or a bite to eat, so you can soak up the nice weather and do some people watching.

 Go puddle jumping!
 Spring isn't all sunshine and butterflies, but rainy weather can be just as fun and seasonally festive.

+Get a pedicure.
 Have you been wearing boots all winter?
-It's time for open-toed shoes, which means it's also time for a pedicure.
+It's time for open-toed shoes.

 Go for a bike ride, whether it's for scenic purposes only, you need some exercise, or you just need to get from one place to another.